Angel Baby (Troye Sivan song): Cover artwork

 The official cover art for the single features a shirtless Sivan staring at the ground while wearing jeans and a white jockstrap.
 He is standing against a cloudy blue sky and has a small pair of neon angel wings on his back.
 Other promotional images released in the lead-up to the track's debut were similarly themed, including a black and white photograph of Sivan wearing tight silver leather trousers sitting on a fence with huge, feathery white wings and a black and white close-up of Sivan wearing a white top in the shower also being used to advertise the song.

 Music video

 A visualiser featuring Sivan dancing around shirtless, wearing large angel wings and looking into the camera was released to accompany the song on 9 September 2021 and was directed by Lucas Chemotti.
 A music video for "Angel Baby" directed by Luke Gilford was released on 13 October, focusing on different couples in love.
-In some countries, such as United Arab Emirates and Saudi Arabia, the video is blocked due to its LGBTQ+ inclusion; a geo-restricted "tunnel version" was released instead.
+In some countries, such as United Arab Emirates, Saudi Arabia, Indonesia, and Malaysia, the video is blocked due to its LGBTQ+ inclusion; a geo-restricted "tunnel version" was released instead.